 Student Loan Repayment Assistance Plans

-In 2019, the average student loan debt amount was $32,731 in the United States.
-A Student Loan Repayment Assistance (SLRA) plan is a very in demand benefit right now.
+With almost 45 million people in student loan debt, a Student Loan Repayment Assistance (SLRA) plan is a high demand benefit right now.
 Currently, employers can offer up to $5,250 in tax-free assistance – but only until December 31, 2025.

 According to the Society for Human Resource Management (SHRM), only 8 percent of American companies offer this type of plan.
-This could really give you a leg up on one of your competitors.
+This could really make you stand out from your competitors.

 Section 139 Disaster Relief Assistance

 It seems as though there is always some form of natural disaster going on somewhere in the United States.
-Pandemics, ice storms, earthquakes, tornadoes, and hurricanes are a few of the hazards that we have faced in recent years while living on Earth.
+Pandemics, ice storms, earthquakes, tornadoes, and hurricanes are a few of the hazards that we have faced in recent years.

 With a section 139 disaster relief plan, the costs and amount of benefits is very flexible.
 You can offer assistance “to reimburse or pay reasonable and necessary personal, family, living, or funeral expenses incurred as a result of the qualified disaster.”
 A “qualified disaster” is defined as a disaster resulting from terroristic or military action, a federally declared disaster, a disaster determined by the IRS to be of catastrophic nature, or a disaster determined by federal, state, or local government or agency.“